kyldvs/books/README.md

   - ✏️: Wrote a report
   - 🛒: Link to purchase
 - Categories
-  - 🙋: Biography or Memoir
+  - 🙋: Biography or memoir
   - 🏛️: Politics
-  - 🏙️: Society and Civilization
+  - 🏙️: Society and civilization
-  - 💡: Inventions and Technology
+  - 💡: Inventions and technology
   - ⚡: Energy
-  - ➕: Math and Logic
+  - ➕: Math and logic
   - 📈: Business
+  - 🏗️: Development and foreign aid
+  - 🎓: Education

 ## Non Fiction